Annapurna Sanctuary

 Note to take all the basic first aid requirements for emergencies, and hire a professional guide to make your trek easy and successful.
 To know more in a detailed way, you can check out our recently updated blog by pro experts entitled: ABC Trail Difficulty level with guided tips.

-The cost for the Annapurna Base Camp Hike highly depends on how your itinerary has been set, the route that you are taking, the comfort regarding transportation, and most importantly, the number of hikers that your group.
+The cost for the Annapurna Base Camp package highly depends on how your itinerary has been set, the route that you are taking, the comfort level regarding transportation, and most importantly, the number of hikers in your group.
 The cost also basically depends on season variation, while the cost basically remains the same at peak seasonal time, whereas it might cost more in the off-season, considering the challenging aspects at the trailhead.

 Here is the costing crafted for the years 2026 and 2027, on a group basis: